-The Graduate Studies of NDU aim to promote humanitarian, ethical and spiritual values, to enhance intellectual inquiry and to intensify the awareness of human integrity and solidarity.
-In addition, the Graduate Studies of NDU seek to develop the mental, physical and spiritual potential of its student body; to enhance loyalty and commitment based on freedom, justice and equality and to promote faith in God.
+The Graduate Studies Program at NDU aims to promote humanitarian, ethical and spiritual values, to enhance intellectual inquiry and to intensify the awareness of human integrity and solidarity.
+In addition, the Program seeks to develop the mental, physical and spiritual potential of its student body.
 NDU also seeks to enhance these values through the liberal education it offers and the career preparation that caters to the real needs of Lebanon and the region.